GeowazM/Remote_Sensing_in_QGIS/README.md

 <br>

 ## Our goal for today

+Using GIS and Remote Sensing to proof why [Abu Mena](https://whc.unesco.org/en/list/90) is a *World Heritage in Danger*

+To be part of the World Heritage List, sites must be of outstanding universal value.
+The List of World Heritage in Danger is designed to inform the international community of conditions which threaten the very characteristics for which a property was inscribed on the World Heritage List, and to encourage corrective action.

+#### The steps to achieve our goal
 1. Install the  [Semi-Automatic Classification Plugin](https://fromgistors.blogspot.com/p/semi-automatic-classification-plugin.html) for QGIS
 2. Download [Sentinel-2](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) data
 3. [Preprocess](https://rscc.umn.edu/lessons/lessonpre) the Sentinel-2 data